sc0h0/sc0h0.github.io/_posts/2024/2024-07-01-opening-victoria-open-data.md

 ### The fun
 The best way to demonstrate the capabilities of Google Gemini is to DIY and use the video linked above as a guide.
 I have shared the dataset profile file below however here are some inspiring examples.

+## Example: As an "eSafety advisor"...

 <figure>
   <img src="/assets/vicopendata/example1.png" alt="" loading="lazy">
 </figure>

+## Example: As an "eSafety advisor"...

 ### The serious